Drums, Girls, and Dangerous Pie: Characters

 Mr. Watras – Steven's music teacher of the All-City Jazz band.
 He is Steven's favorite teacher and his mentor.

 Miss Palma – Steven's English teacher.
 She is the teacher that gives Steven the journal assignments in which Steven writes about his brother.
 In the Acknowledgments, Jordan Sonnenblick thanks his English teacher, Mrs. Palma.

 Mrs. Galley – Steven's guidance counselor at his school.
 Steven talks to her a lot about his problems, mainly about Jeffrey having cancer and about a dream that he starts having that Jeffrey dies in the winter as Steven throws varying objects at him.
 She also rewards Steven for talking by giving him candy hearts.

 Samantha – Steven's friend he meets at the hospital who also has leukemia.
 She ends up dying with her mom by her side but without her sister.
 She leaves Steven with the advice to stay with his brother every time he needs him.

 Mrs. Alper – Steven's mother.
 At the beginning of the book we learn she is an English teacher, but after Jeffrey's diagnosis she leaves her job to care for him.

 Mr. Alper – Mr. Alper is the dad of the 2 boys.
 His reaction to the news is to work harder, talk less, and worry about money late at night.
 His initial response to the fundraiser concert is to veto it, but he eventually goes along with the idea.

 Mr. Stoll – Steven's drum instructor.
 Steven decides to help his family in their financial crisis by quitting lessons, as they cost money, but Mr. Stoll lets Steven have drum lessons for free.

 Biff – A guitar player in the All-City Jazz band, who is also Renee Albert's boyfriend.

+Grampa – Steven's Grandfather who refers to him as "Muscles" who gives Steven a pep talk when Jeffery was born about being his protector.